-The Sydney Seafood School shows us how to get the most out of your marinade, how to use the barbeque for everything (no washing up) and what to serve at Christmas if you hate peeling prawns.
+The Sydney Seafood School can teach you more than just how to cook all types of seafood well.
+Below we find out how to get the most out of your marinade, how to use the barbeque for everything (no washing up) and what to serve at Christmas if you hate peeling prawns.

-Don’t multitask.
+The main takeaway from the class at Sydney Seafood School was: don’t multitask.
 When you are cooking seafood, you need full concentration because from one minute to the next, it can be overcooked and ruined.
 Don’t think you can whip up a sauce while something is on the barbeque; prep everything first (even the garnish), cook it and serve it.
-“Seafood continues to cook in the residual heat even after it’s been removed from the pan or grill,” says Roberta Muir, manager of the School.
+“Seafood continues to cook in the residual heat even after it’s been removed from the pan or grill,” says Roberta Muir, manager of the Sydney Seafood School.
 “The trick is to be brave enough to remove it from the heat just before you think it’s ready,” “If you wait until you think it’s cooked, it will be overcooked by the time you eat it.”

 Make sure to get the barbeque nice and hot so you sear the seafood and cook it quickly, not stew it.
 Marinade fish skin-side down so it doesn’t soften the flesh too much and always oil the protein, not the barbeque, to minimise smoke.
 Let the fish come to room temperature by leaving it out of the fridge for 15 minutes before cooking.